-there should be no net negative effect to the citizens, customers (including business customers) and service providers in the country where the numbers will be used, as assessed by the administration of this country, either as parties using the numbers or as parties calling the numbers.
+there should be no net negative effect to the citizens, end-users and providers in the country where the E.164 numbers will be used extraterritorially, as assessed by the administration of that country;

+there should be no net negative effect to involved electronic communications service providers when routing and charging calls to and from numbers used extraterritorially;

+that the country where the E.164 numbers are being used extraterritorially may impose rules for guaranteeing equality of conditions of use between such E.164 numbers used extraterritorially and the national E.164 numbers.
+This is to avoid competitive advantages in the use of specific E.164 numbers and/or for guaranteeing that user rights are respected.

-that information regarding in which countries and for what type of services the numbers are used/intended to be used should be provided by the assignee/applicant
+that information regarding in which countries and for what type of services the E.164 numbers are used/intended to be used should be provided by the applicant/assignee to the CEPT administration regulating the numbering plan to which the numbers belong to and to the CEPT administrations where the service is used.

-that in cases where problems arise the involved CEPT administrations should cooperate in order to ensure that the principles identified in this Recommendation are respected.
+that in cases where problems arise the involved CEPT administrations should cooperate in order to ensure that the principles identified in this ECC Recommendation are respected.

 Note: